This document has two parts. First, a data flow analysis shows where each

 # Simulating the contract's bilateral identity check:

-is_public_bob = True
+is_verified_alice = True

-receipt_alice_to_bob = True # set during approve() above
+receipt_alice_to_pool = True # set during approve() above

 print("Bilateral identity check:")

-print(f" Alice (private): isPublic={is_public_alice}, "
+print(f" Alice (private): fragment = {alice_frag}")

-print(f"\n==> transfer(bob, 500 BUCK) SUCCEEDS")
+print(f"\n==> transfer(pool, 500 BUCK) SUCCEEDS")

-print(f" BuckTransferReceipt emitted with identity hashes")
+print(f" BuckTransferReceipt emitted with both identity hashes")

 Bilateral identity check:

-==> transfer(bob, 500 BUCK) SUCCEEDS
+==> transfer(pool, 500 BUCK) SUCCEEDS

-BuckTransferReceipt emitted with identity hashes
+BuckTransferReceipt emitted with both identity hashes

 Bob Verifies Alice's Identity (Two-Channel Design)

-the binding: \( H(\text{identity\_data}) \cdot G = M \).
+\( H(\text{identity\_data}) \cdot G = M \).
+Neither channel alone is

 # === Bob's side ===